 I was born and raised in a small Illinois town with a population of 1,400.
 There were no chain stores or restaurants, no stop lights—but nine churches.
 Everybody went to church.
-I went to what I call a vanilla Christian church, the First Christian Church.
+I went to what I call a “vanilla” Christian church, the First Christian Church.
 You sat quietly to listen to the message, sang when it was time to sing, and then sat quietly again until the next song.
 For a time, in my teen years, I fancied myself on the path to seminary.
 I would have told you then, adamantly, that this was a calling from God.
 I was leading a Bible study group at school that I had started, wrote some sermons and even presented them at church a time or two.

 These two components of my life, Christianity and gender dysphoria, never really crossed paths.
 I never really had to deal with how my god belief viewed my feelings of gender.
-Culturally, ‘gay’ was still a word we whispered in the Midwest in the early nineties, and trans people were jokes on the Jerry Springer Show: “I didn’t know my wife was a man!”
-I moved into my own apartment after high school, and exploring my femininity became easier.
+Culturally, “gay” was still a word we whispered in the Midwest in the early nineties, and trans people were jokes on the Jerry Springer Show: “I didn’t know my wife was a man!”
+When I moved into my own apartment after high school, exploring my femininity became easier.
 I hid this part of my life from everyone, and being on my own made it a lot easier to hide and explore.
-Not having the much more nuanced language we have today, I identified as a ‘crossdresser’ for a long time.
+Not having the much more nuanced language we have today, I identified as a ”crossdresser” for a long time.

 Meanwhile, in a completely separate compartment of my life, I started attending a Church of God.
 This was worlds apart from the “sit quietly” church I had grown up in, yet it wasn’t long before I had my hand proudly in the air, feeling the spirit, shouting the occasional “yes!” or “amen!” and just as quickly found myself playing in the praise band.
 The band leader was our youth pastor, a portly younger man with a hip nickname.
-He asked me to do 1:1 Bible study with him because if I was going to be “on stage”, they needed to be sure I was setting a good example.
-I studied and tried very hard to fit the mold, but it just wasn’t me.
+He asked me to do a one-on-one Bible study with him because if I was going to be “on stage,” they needed to be sure I was setting a good example.
+I studied and tried very hard to fit the youth pastor’s mold, but it just wasn’t me.
 And the more I read, the less I believed.
 This Bible study with a pastor brought the house of cards crashing down and I started backing away from that church.
 It was the last church I attended.

 In 2015, feelings that I buried again resurfaced, but this time was different.
-The world had changed around me, and for the first time, the idea that I could transition and live my life as the woman I knew myself to be actually seemed realistic.
-No longer just a dream.
+The world had changed around me, and for the first time, the idea that I could transition and live my life as the woman I knew myself to be actually seemed realistic—no longer just a dream.
 I entered therapy, both alone and together with my wife, and started hormone replacement therapy.
-I started coming out to everyone and slowly adjusted my dress and other appearance.
+I started coming out to everyone and slowly adjusted my dress and appearance.
 I didn’t experience a lot of negativity in this process, thankfully, as I know many do.
-I started advocating for others.
+I began advocating for others.
 I launched a podcast to talk about my transition experiences.
 And then North Carolina happened.